American Standard Room Temperature Sensing / Calibration Issue

 • Compare with reliable thermometer: Place a digital thermometer near the thermostat and compare readings after 15–20 minutes.

-• Adjust calibration: In thermostat settings, use the temperature offset or calibration feature to correct minor differences (e.g., ±2°F).
+• Adjust calibration: In the thermostat settings, use the temperature offset or calibration feature to correct minor differences (e.g., ±2°F).

 • Seal wall opening: Remove the thermostat and use foam or putty to seal the hole in the wall behind it to prevent drafts from affecting the sensor.

-• Relocate thermostat: If installed near windows, exterior walls, or supply vents, consider relocating to an interior wall in a representative area.
+• Relocate thermostat: If installed near windows, exterior walls, or supply vents, consider relocating it to an interior wall in a representative area.
 This is best done by a technician.

-Note: If readings are wildly inaccurate even in a good location, the internal sensor may be failing and the thermostat should be replaced.
+Note: If readings are wildly inaccurate even in a good location, the internal sensor may be failing, and the thermostat should be replaced.

 Advertisements